kayaCV/project_5/README.md

 The following changes have been made to the styles.css file:
     • font-size (line 34)
+    • text-shadow(line 35)
-    • color (line 36)
+    • color (line 37)
-    • background (lines 20, 94, 148,197, 258)
+    • background (lines 20, 95, 149,198, 259)
-    • text-align (line 237)
+    • text-align (line 238)
-    • padding (line 92)
+    • padding (line 93)

 An input box and submit button have been dynamically created (using the markup as example) and appended to the '.search-container' div.
-A keyup event listener searches for (by name) and displays matching employees to screen.
-Please note, "search" does new send new request to the API, it only searches through results already on the page.
-    (lines 42 to 47 and 175 to 197)
+A keyup event listener searches through results already on the page (by name) and displays matching employees to screen, without sending a new request to the API. (lines 42 to 47 and 175 to 197)

-Add a way to toggle back and forth between employees when the modal window is open.
-There should be no errors once the end or beginning of the list is reached.
-Example markup for this feature is included in the HTML comments.
+Using the example provided in the index.html file, "Next" and "Prev" buttons were dinamically created and appended to the '.modal-container' div.
+They allow the user to go back and forth from one emloyee to another. (lines 94 to 98 and 200 to 211)